Architecture Photographer Gear

 Allowing the client to have a variety of advertising and printing option is crucial for the commercial level of architectural photography.

-Canon R5
+Canon R5 Mark II

-Canon 5Ds and Other Models
+Canon R5 MarkII and Other Models

 If you aren’t exclusively working as a commercial photographer that relies on large-scale prints, I would highly recommend getting the newer and cheaper models out there.

-For all you Nikon, Sony, Pentax and Fuji lovers, any camera above 20mp would do the trick, For me, Canon is the availability to shoot with Tilt-Shift lenses that are not available in many other camera brands out there.
+For all you Nikon, Sony, Pentax and Fuji lovers, any camera above 25mp would do the trick, For me, Canon’s ability to shoot with nativeTilt-Shift lenses that are not available in many other camera brands out there is a huge plus, but an adapter would do the job.

 Dual Cards for Photography Backup